grumpygk/cardatron/README.md

 #### Start the local web server
 From the cardatron root folder, run the java executable EmbeddedJettyFileServer

+On windows:
-    java -classpath ".;.\lib\*" EmbeddedJettyFileServer
+    java -classpath ".;./lib/*" EmbeddedJettyFileServer

-On windows you can use the batch file start.cmd
+    or use the start.cmd batch command

-    start.cmd
+On Mac/Linux (':' instead of ';' as path separator):
+    java -classpath ".:./lib/*" EmbeddedJettyFileServer

 By default the EmbeddedJettyFileServer runs on port 8080, serving files from the ./public path and will not show directory listings.
 Your can override these by passing the optional parameters {port} {path} {dirs allowed}:

-    java -classpath ".;.\lib\*" EmbeddedJettyFileServer 8080 ./public false  -- the defaults java -classpath ".;.\lib\*" EmbeddedJettyFileServer 9090  -- will start the server on port 9090
+    java ...
+EmbeddedJettyFileServer 8080 ./public false  -- the defaults
+    java ...
+EmbeddedJettyFileServer 9090  -- will start the server on port 9090

 EmbeddedJettyFileServer is provided as a convenience, any web server software can be used.